 They are further categorized as follows:

-These polysaccharides occur mainly in the extracellular matrix and support it through their extraordinary water binding capacity.
-The hyaluronic acid, used by the cosmetics industry, is such a mucopolysaccharide and is supposed to fill in wrinkles with its water binding characteristics and thereby smooth the skin.
+These polysaccharides occur mainly in the extracellular matrix and support it through their extraordinary water-binding capacity.
+Hyaluronic acid, used by the cosmetics industry, is such a mucopolysaccharide and is supposed to fill in wrinkles with its water-binding characteristics and thereby smooth the skin.

 Proteoglycans are basically glycosaminoglycans that are covalently bound to a protein (core protein), thereby organizing the saccharide chains and preventing them from scattering about without any structure in the extracellular matrix.
 The proportion of saccharides is higher in relation to the proteins.

-This basic information establishes the foundation to capture all metabolisms of carbohydrates.
+This basic information establishes the foundation to understand the metabolism of carbohydrates.